 The harder conversation

 The political point is worth making explicit.
 This is a ninety-day leadership conversation, not a tooling decision.
-The vendor pitch deck on the table is not the right artefact to be reading right now.
-The right artefacts are the org chart, the hiring plan, and an honest list of which work products on the current quarterly review still earn their place when the cost of producing them drops by an order of magnitude.
+The vendor pitch deck on the table is not the right artefact to be reading.
+The right artefacts are the org chart, the capability map, and an honest list of which plays in your security program were canon when you adopted them and are no longer.

-If the artefacts your security organization produces can be produced just as easily by the people you are trying to keep out, what is your organization for?
+If the artefacts your security program is built around can be produced just as easily by the people you are trying to keep out, what is your program for?

 David Andersson - Security engineering leader, CISSP, with more than two decades building and scaling security programs for software companies, government agencies, and global enterprises.